Widespread ransomware attack is affecting hundreds of businesses

-“Its critical that you do this immediately, because one of the first things the attacker does is shutoff administrative access to the VSA,” the company said.
+This must be done immediately, the company said, because “one of the first things the attacker does is [shuts off] administrative access to the VSA.”

 It was unclear late Friday how disruptive the attack might be on U.S. businesses.
 More than 40,000 organizations use Kaseya products, the company says, which includes VSA and other IT tools.